The rise of the single parent

 For example, property is one of the most valuable things you will leave your children upon your death.
 However, if you were to die without sufficient cover in place, the mortgage repayments will not be made and therefore the mortgage would default.† This would result in the property being ceased by the authorities, not only leaving your child without a home but also without the future inheritance of your property.

-The best way to ensure the future financial stability of your child, should the worst happen to you, is to secure adequate life insurance.
+The best way to ensure the future financial stability of your child, should the worst happen to you, is to have your wishes set out in a will and to secure adequate life insurance.

 Life insurance for single parents